TurboGears/tg2docs/docs/main/Config/Rendering.rst

 genshi/mako/jinja file system based template search paths, set this to `False`.
-The main advantage of dotted template names is that it's very easy to store template files in zipped eggs, but if you're not using packaged TG2 app components there are some advantages to the search path syntax.
+The main advantage of dotted template names is that it's very easy to store template files in zipped eggs, but if you're not using packaged TurboGears |version| app components there are some advantages to the search path syntax.

 ``base_config.renderers`` -- a dictionary with the render function name as the key, and the actual configured render function as the